liingdujun-mmtq/xlsx_merge/README.md

 #### Other user
 If the all used module has been installed, you can execute the py file directly.

-Note: Crystal_calculator_linux_mac.py is recommended for use in Linux/Mac

 The list of used module is here:
 * openpyxl